 Where to Start?

 To get into the construction industry firstly you need a Construction Skills Certification Scheme card (CSCS ) which is a verification that you have the correct qualifications required to carry out the job on the building site that you are working on.
-You then must also have a Construction Plant Competence Scheme card (CPCS) which proves the skills of a plant operator.
+You then should have a Construction Plant Competence Scheme card (CPCS) which proves the skills of a plant operator.
 See our article on CPCS cards for more information.
 Here at SB Skills we provide the training for CPCS cards which can make it easier to move straight onto specialising in a specific field.

 So What is Your Ideal Choice